dqpb/gmetronome/README.md

 $ git clone https://gitlab.gnome.org/dqpb/gmetronome.git
 ```

-Change to the gmetronome directory and generate the makefiles.
+Change to the gmetronome directory and call autoreconf to generate the makefiles.
-The autogen.sh script requires a working autotools (autoconf, automake)
-installation to succeed.
+This requires a working autotools (autoconf, automake) installation to succeed.

 ```
 $ cd gmetronome
-$ NOCONFIGURE=1 ./autogen.sh
+$ autoreconf --install
 ```

 Then run the traditional GNU triplet: